Publication Ethics and Malpractice Statement

 Based on the responses of persons involved, the editor in chief will determine if there are sufficient proofs before taking any action.

-The editorial process (peer review, production in view of publication) is suspended during the length of the investigation.
+The editorial process (peer review, production in view of publication) is suspended during the investigation.

 During peer review, the manuscript will be rejected if the investigation concludes on the non-respect of element(s) provided in this statement.